olliw42/mLRS/docs/PARAMETERS.md

 Can be "off", "LP", "rxLQ".

 #### Tx Cli LineEnd ####
-Determines the line termination character used by the CLI.
+Determines the line termination character(s) used by the CLI.
 Can be "CR", "LF", "CRLF".

 ## Rx Parameters ##